A Hybrid Jump-Diffusion Model for Coherent Optical Control of Quantum Emitters in hBN: Extraction of Simulated Linewidth from Frequency Traces

 The first term arises from continuous OU diffusion, the second from discrete jumps.
-This expression was used to cross-check the numerically extracted linewidths and is in perfect agreement with the fitted $\Gamma_{\mathrm{sim}}(T)$.
+This expression was used to cross check the numerically extracted linewidths and is in perfect agreement with the fitted $\Gamma_{\mathrm{sim}}(T)$.